Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

 \subsubsection{Looping motion}

-Here, we will consider a case satisfying $E'>Mglb/a$ and $|a|>|b|$.
-In this case, $U_{eff}$ becomes equal to $Mglb/a$ at two different angles.
-And, in one of these angles, $\dot \phi$ becomes zero, and possible interval of $\theta$ includes angles from both sides of that angle since $E'>Mglb/a$, and $\dot \phi$ is negative in one side of that angle and positive at the other side (see appendix 1).
-Then, the spinning symmetric top makes a looping motion, and there is more than one nutation in one precession period.
+To obtain looping motion, we will consider a case satisfying $E'>Mglb/a$ and $|a|>|b|$.
+In this case, $U_{eff}$ becomes equal to $Mglb/a$ at two different angles which are between turning angles.
+And, in one of these angles, $\dot \phi$ becomes zero, and possible interval of $\theta$ includes angles from both sides of that angle since $E'>Mglb/a$, and $\dot \phi$ is negative in one side of that angle and it is positive at the other side (see appendix 1).
+Then, the spinning heavy symmetric top makes a looping motion, and there is more than one nutation in one precession period.

 To obtain such a case, one can take following initial values: $\theta_0=0.524 \,rad$, $\dot \theta_0=0$, $\dot \phi_0=15.0 \,rad \,s^{-1}$ and $\dot \psi_0=250 \,rad \,s^{-1}$.
 With these initial values, the constants can be found as $a=66.0 \,rad \,s^{-1}$, $b=60.9 \,rad \,s^{-1}$, $E'=0.0653 \,J$ and $Mgl b/a=0.0627 \,J$.
 The turning angles of $\theta$ are $\theta_{max}=0.524 \,rad$ and $\theta_{min}=0.347 \,rad$.
 Graph of $U_{eff}$ together with $E'$ and $Mgl b/a$ can be seen in figure \ref{fig:uefftt_3}(a).